-Guide - How to create a Wooting keyboard with your language
+Guide: How to create a wooting keyboard in your language

 In case you’re looking for a Wooting keyboard in your language, this is the place to be.

 Your problem: We don’t offer your language (Spanish, French, Belgian, etc.)

 As much as we’d like to offer all the languages to cover everyone’s needs, we simply cannot do that due to the order quantity.
 What we can do is give you the necessary information so you can make your own Spanish, French or whatever language layout you need.
 Here’s what you need to know.

 Simply speaking, a language layout consists of the markings (legends) on the keycaps.
 A German ISO keyboard isn’t physically any different from a Spanish ISO keyboard, for example.
 Only the keycap markings are different.
 The language you type in is decided in your operating system (Windows, Linux, MacOS) and doesn’t depend on the keyboard at all.

 What this basically means is that by swapping the keycaps, you can make your own language layout!
 Since we can’t offer keycaps in many different languages, you can source the keycaps on your own.
 This also means that you can simply ignore the keycaps.

 If you can touch-type and know where every symbol is on your keyboard without looking, the keycaps won’t matter at all.
 You can just as well be typing on a German ISO keyboard while having French as your system language, and everything will be like you’re used to.
 Just the keycaps don’t match.